dbads/automate_linux_tasks/readme.md

 Which script does what ??

-custom_sys_scripts
+##custom_sys_scripts
-prox_dir.sh 		= an example of changing dir doing some stuff and coming back to current dir usefull_aliases.sh  = Shows a hack on aliases for smooth navigation through different directories
+1.prox_dir.sh 		= an example of changing dir doing some stuff and coming back to current dir 2.usefull_aliases.sh  = Shows a hack on aliases for smooth navigation through different directories